-2.5 Weighted automata over a product of two free monoids
+3.5 Weighted automata over a product of two free monoids

 Automata over a product of (two) free monoids are called transducers in the literature and fmp-transducers in VAUCANSON, 'fmp' stands for free monoid product.
-Their behaviours are series over $A^ \times B^$ , that is, weighted subsets of $A^ \times B^$ , or weighted relations from $A^$ (input monoid) to $B^$ (output monoid) but looked at rather symmetrically.
+Their behaviours are series over $A^ \times B^$ , that is, weighted subsets of $A^ \times B^$ , or weighted relations from $A^$ (input monoid) to $B^$ (output monoid), but looked at symmetrically.

-Transducers can also be considered as automata over the input alphabet with multiplicity in the semiring of (rational) series over the output alphabet (the equivalence between the two points of view is asserted by the Kleene-Schützenberger Theorem).
-These would be called rw-transducers in VAUCANSON, 'rw' stands for rational weights and are not implemented in TAF-KIT VAUCANSON 1.4 (cf. Section 1.2.2).
-They will be implemented in subsequent versions of VAUCANSON.
+Transducers can also be considered as automata over the input alphabet with multiplicity in the semiring of (rational) series over the output alphabet (the equivalence between the two points of view is asserted by the Kleene-Schützenberger theorem).
+These would be called rw-transducers in VAUCANSON, 'rw' stands for rational weights.
+They are not implemented in TAF-KIT 1.4 (cf. Section 1.2.2) but will be in subsequent versions.